novah451/csub-senior-project/README.md

 ## Prerequisites

 * You must register an account with the [Climate Data Store](https://cds.climate.copernicus.eu/how-to-api) and follow their steps for setting up your API Key according to your operating system.
-  * Note from Developers: There **MIGHT** be some packages that do NOT get downloaded even after using both commands.
-Therefore, we kindly ask that you download whatever may be needed until we can build a comprehensive list of every dependency needed.
-One of these can be google cloud storage; if this is the case, use `pip install google-cloud-storage`.
 * Microsoft's Aurora seems to only use CUDA architecture, meaning that if you do not possess an Nvidia GPU, it is **HIGHLY RECOMMENDED** you use the graphcast model.
 * As of October 05, 2024, `weather.py` and both models only use data from a predefined date and output a forecast for a predetermined time as well.
 The team plans on changing this in the future, but if you currently already have the computer skills to do so, you may change it **AT YOUR OWN RISK**